UK central bank ready to set up yuan swap line

 Issuance of London-listed yuan bonds has been limited to a handful from the likes of oil major BP (BP.L) and banks HSBC (HSBA.L) and ANZ (ANZ.AX).

-By comparison, the Hong Kong yuan bond market grew to around 350 billion yuan ($55.7 billion) in a little over two years from 2010, according to Thomson Reuters data.
+By comparison, the Hong Kong yuan bond market grew to around 350 billion yuan in a little over two years from 2010, according to Thomson Reuters data.

-But industry players say foreign exchange trading out of London itself looks far better, with daily turnover levels having risen to up to $900 million, compared with $1.5 billion in Hong Kong.
+But industry players say foreign exchange trading out of London itself looks far better, with daily turnover levels having risen to up to $900 million (570.05 million pounds), compared with $1.5 billion in Hong Kong.

-Figures from global transaction services organization SWIFT also show the UK is the leading center for offshore yuan trade outside Asia and has made far more progress in getting companies to invoice in yuan than the United States, for example.
+Figures from global transaction services organisation SWIFT also show the UK is the leading centre for offshore yuan trade outside Asia and has made far more progress in getting companies to invoice in yuan than the United States, for example.